cf-platform-eng/isv-ci-generator/docs/customize-test.md

 ## Some Helpful Hints

 ### If The Test Fails And Leaves The Chart and/or Helm Installed
-If the tests fail along the way, the chart and helm will still be installed in the cluster, and re-running the test will result if failures.
+If the tests fail along the way, the chart and helm will still be installed in the cluster, and re-running the test will result in failures.
 To cleanup:
 ```bash
 $ source ./steps.sh
 $ delete_helm_chart test-instance